guessty/next-spa/README.md

 # next-spa

-Extends NextJS' export functionailty allowing you to create statically generate apps with SPA style handling of dynamic routes.
+SPA functionality with dynamic file-system routing for NextJS

+## Aim

+This project was created with one simple goal in mind:

+"To add dynamic route handling to static sites built with NextJS"

 ## Features

-1) Dynamic file-system routing. __You can even make use of this if your developing an SSR app!__
+1) Dynamic file-system routing. __You can even make use of this if you're developing an SSR app!__

-2) Client-side SPA style handling of dynamic routes.
+2) Client-side SPA route handling of dynamic routes.

 3) Generate hosting config for serve.js and Now.sh